ATOMNFT/CYD-ESP32Marauder/README.md

-  ## To install this fork of marauder
+  ## To build this fork of marauder from source
   <b>Head over to <a href=https://github.com/smoochiee/MARAUDER-FOR-CYD---CHEAP-YELLOW-DISPLAY>smoochiee's tutorial</a> and start from step 1 in his tut. <br>
 When you get to the "LIBRARIES" section you can use the libs he has linked or the ones in this repo which are the same.</b>
 <br>